ClickHouse/ClickHouse/docs/en/operations/workload-scheduling.md

 * `max_speed` - the limit on byte processing rate of this workload (the limit is independent for every resource).
 * `max_burst` - maximum number of bytes that could be processed by the workload without being throttled (for every resource independently).

-Note that workload settings are translated into proper set of scheduling nodes.
-For more details, see description of scheduling node [types and options](#hierarchy).
+Note that workload settings are translated into a proper set of scheduling nodes.
+For more details, see the description of the scheduling node [types and options](#hierarchy).

-There is no way to specify different hierarchy of workloads for different resources.
-But there is a way to specify differet workload setting value for a specific resource:
+There is no way to specify different hierarchies of workloads for different resources.
+But there is a way to specify different workload setting value for a specific resource:

 ```sql
 CREATE OR REPLACE WORKLOAD all SETTINGS max_requests = 100, max_speed = 1000000 FOR network_read, max_speed = 2000000 FOR network_write